ifandelse/writing/techpro/5 patterns to know for async/post.md

 * It can transition from one state to another

 ##Promises are Specialized State Machines
 You might have already put these together, but a promise is an FSM.
 It can be in one of three states: unfulfilled, fulfilled or failed.
 It accepts input (at least) from callers using the `then` method.
 It transitions from unfulfilled to fulfilled or failed, and won't transition again.
-Let's take a lot at a directed graph representation of a promise-FSM (this is a common way to represent FSMs visually):
+Let's take a look at a directed graph representation of a promise-FSM (this is a common way to represent FSMs visually):

 ![](./PromisesFSM.png)